DIMA-UniversityOfUdine/product-visualization-stefano-rocco-luca-bozzetto/README.md

 The making process went through many steps that can be summed up in the following way:

-- Planning: the first week and a half was dedicated to a review of some of the last lessions of the course and to a brainstorming and concept phase, during the latter of which our team outlined how the drone would roughly look like once modeled and ready to be rendered.
+- Planning: the first week and a half was dedicated to a review of some of the last lectures of the course and to a brainstorming and concept phase, during the latter of which our team outlined how the drone would roughly look like once modeled and ready to be rendered.

 - Modeling: modeling of the drone, which took a good portion of the following two weeks.
 The process involved 1) building a low-poly version of the drone, 2) its high-poly version and 3) UV-unwrapping, so that the details of the latter could be mapped onto the former.